Robert Bédard (tennis): 1957

 Bédard and his wife took a honeymoon tour of Europe in 1957 following their wedding, which would be his finest year with four tournament wins in singles.
-Bédard won two clay court tournaments in Britain in 1957, including the Sutton Hardcourts title at the Sutton Tennis and Squash Club in Sutton, Surrey, England, defeating future champion Bob Howe in the final in straight sets.
+He won two clay court tournaments in Britain in 1957.

+Bédard won the ILTF Sutton Hard Courts or ILTF Surrey Hard Court Championships on clay, the two titles played in combination that season, at the Sutton Tennis and Squash Club in Sutton, Surrey, England.
+Bédard defeated Oliver Prenn in the semifinal and the defending champion Bob Howe in the final, both in straight sets.

-Bédard also won the North of England Hardcourts Championships at Southport, England at the Argyle Lawn Tennis Club, defeating future champion Alan Mills in the final in straight sets.
-In the Kent Championships at Beckenham on grass, Bédard defeated Roy Emerson, but lost in the next round to Ramanathan Krishnan.
+Bédard also won the North of England Hard Court Championships on clay at Southport, England at the Argyle Lawn Tennis Club, defeating Alan Mills in a straight sets final.
+Mills would win the event in 1959.

+In the Italian Tennis Championships Bédard reached the third round but was unable to play his match against Ashley Cooper and had to withdraw.
+In the French Championships at Roland Garros, Bédard led Flam in their second-round match by two sets to one but lost the last two sets.
+Flam would reach the final before losing to Davidson.
+In the Kent Championships at Beckenham on grass, Bédard defeated Roy Emerson but lost in the next round to Ramanathan Krishnan.
 At Wimbledon, Bédard and his wife entered the mixed doubles, losing in the first round.
-Bédard defeated Torben Ulrich in the first round at Wimbledon in singles but lost his next match to Jacques Brichant.
+Bédard defeated Torben Ulrich in the first round at Wimbledon in singles but lost his next match to Brichant.

-Bédard won the Nova Scotia Championships in mens singles for 1957, and also won the mixed doubles title with his wife.
+Bédard won the Nova Scotia Championships in men's singles in 1957 and also won the mixed doubles title with his wife.
 Bédard played in the O'Keefe International at the Toronto Lawn Tennis Club on red clay in Toronto.
 He won three rounds and defeated Kurt Nielsen and Armando Vieira, but lost the semifinal to Sven Davidson, world No. 2 and the French Open champion for that year on red clay.
 Davidson defeated Budge Patty in the final.

 Bédard won the Canadian Open for the second time at Montreal's Monkland Tennis Club on clay, the same venue where Santana would win the Canadian Open title over Emerson ten years later.
-He defeated in turn Straight Clark, winner of the Cincinnati Masters Clay Court in 1954, Armando Vieira, the 1956 Dixieland champion, and Ramanathan Krishnan in a superb four-set final.
-Krishnan had beaten Bédard several times earlier that year in Britain, and would win the Canadian Open in 1968.
+He defeated in turn Straight Clark, Armando Vieira and Ramanathan Krishnan in a superbly played four-set final.
+Krishnan had beaten Bédard several times earlier that year in Britain and would win the Canadian Open in 1968.
 Bédard had lost to Vieira in the 1957 Quebec Open championships in a long semifinal match.
-Bédard also won the 1957 Canadian Open doubles title partnered by his Davis Cup teammate Don Fontana.
+Bédard also won the 1957 Canadian Open doubles title partnered by his Davis Cup teammate Fontana.